-Table 2 - Test Methods
+Table 1 - Test Methods

 SLI VSTL Test Method Name

 TM_Audit_Record_Data v1.1

-TM_Ballot_and_Program_Installation_and_Control v1.1

-TM_Ballot_Counter v1.1

-TM_Ballot_Formatting_and_Production v1.1

 TM_Basic_Election_Components v1.1

-TM_Closed_Primary_Election_Creation v 1.2

-TM_Closing_the_Polls v1.1

 TM_Error Message and Recovery v1.3

 TM_HW_Integrity v1.2

-TM_Maintainability v1.1

-TM_Pre-Voting_Capabilities v1.2

-TM_Readiness v1.1

-TM_Security_Access_Control v1.1

-TM_Security_Access_Control_Measures v1.1

-TM_Security_Physical_Security_Measures v1.1

-TM_Security_Software_Security v1.1

-TM_Security_Telecommunications_and_Data_Transmission v1.2

-TM_Security_Transmission_of_Official_Data_over_Public_Networks v1.1

-TM_Security_Wireless_Communications v1.2

 TM_System_Audit v1.1

 TM_Tally_and_Reporting v1.1

 TM_Voting_Capabilities v1.3

-TM_Voting_Write-In v1.1

 The above listed test methods are implemented in a complementary fashion: modules are employed from various methods to form suites.
 Suites included the logical sequence of functionality that was used to validate the requirements addressed by each module within the suite.
 Please see Table 3 - Terms and Abbreviations below for additional information about Test Modules and Test Suites.
-A Test Method to Test Suite mapping can be found in Attachment N - Test Methods to Test Suites.

-Deviations from, additions to, or exclusions from the test methods
+2.2.1.1 Deviations from, additions to, or exclusions from the test methods

 The test methods listed in Table 2 above, contain the requirements listed in section 4.6 below.
 The established and validated test methods did not have any deviations.
 Test cases utilizing those methods were selected and grouped into test suites to validate the requirements in section 4.6